guidays052199/Factor-Backteting/README.md

 ![output](https://user-images.githubusercontent.com/94725904/175137998-215bdffc-9f13-4385-9491-408e490e1326.png)

 ## Returns
-The third and last function avaible in the class is Returns(), which aims to provide analysis about the observed returns of the strategy.
+The third and most powerful function avaiable in the class is returns_analysis(), which aims to provide analysis about the observed returns of the strategy.
 To acess the function, you can use the following command:

   ```
-  strategy.Returns()
+  strategy.returns_analysis()
   ```

 Getting an output with the histogram of the returns and informations about skewness and kurtosis of the returns.
 For example: